thetron/css3buttons_rails_helpers/readme.md

 Which will copy the stylesheets and icon/button images into your public directory.

+In your layout, add the following:

+    <%= css3buttons_stylesheets %>

+Which will add both the `reset.css` and the `css3buttons.css` stylesheet link tags.

+_Please note_ since this helper includes the css3buttons
+reset stylesheet, it's advisable to place this helper before all your other stylsheet declarations.
+However, if you'd like to use your own reset, you can skip it with:

+    <%= css3buttons_stylesheets :include_reset => false %>

 # The basics

 To change your `link_to` calls to buttons, simply use `link_button_to`.